intel/tdx/Documentation/arch/x86/tdx.rst

 More details about the TDREPORT can be found in Intel TDX Module specification, section titled "TDG.MR.REPORT Leaf".

-After getting the TDREPORT, the second step of the attestation process is to send it to the Quoting Enclave (QE) to generate the Quote.
-TDREPORT by design can only be verified on the local platform as the MAC key is bound to the platform.
-To support remote verification of the TDREPORT, TDX leverages Intel SGX Quoting Enclave to verify the TDREPORT locally and convert it to a remotely verifiable Quote.
-Method of sending TDREPORT to QE is implementation specific.
-Attestation software can choose whatever communication channel available (i.e. vsock or TCP/IP) to send the TDREPORT to QE and receive the Quote.
+After getting the TDREPORT, the second step of the attestation process is to convert it to a Quote.
+A TDREPORT by design can only be verified on the local platform, as the MAC key is bound to the platform.
+A Quote makes the TDREPORT remotely verifiable.
+It can be generated either through a Quoting Enclave (QE) in userspace or through the Quoting service in kernel space.
+In userspace, the Intel SGX Quoting Enclave verifies the TDREPORT locally and converts it to a Quote.
+The method of sending the TDREPORT to the QE and receiving the Quote is implementation-specific.
+If the TDX module supports the Quoting service, the kernel can convert a TDREPORT to a Quote directly through a SEAMCALL.
+In this case, the Quote is generated entirely by the TDX module.

 References
 ==========